-Cameras have comes a long way on Android.
-Not only we have seen better hardware, but also better software e.g. Pixel Camera.
+Cameras have a long way on Android.
+Not only we have seen better hardware, but also better software, e.g. Pixel Camera.
 Similarly, there is a buzz for Camera2 API, and if the phone supports Camera 2 API.
-In this article, we will be discussing what is Camera2 API, Features, and check if the smartphone supports it, and how to enable camera 2 API.
+In this article, we will be discussing what is Camera2 API, Features, Camera 2 API check to see if the smartphone supports it, and how to enable camera 2 API.

 What is API?